Malindi–Bagamoyo Highway

 The Malindi–Bagamoyo Highway, also Coastline Transnational Highway, is a road in Kenya and Tanzania, connecting the cities of Malindi and Mombasa in Kenya to Tanga and Bagamoyo in Tanzania.

 Location

 Within Kenya

 The road starts at Malindi, Kenya and makes its way southwards for 110 km to Mombasa, with this portion of the road designated officially as part of route B8, a national trunk road.

 The road then continues south for 106 km through the town of Lunga Lunga and onward to the nearby border with Tanzania, with this portion of the road designated officially as the entirety of route A14, an international trunk road.

 The total distance within Kenya is approximately 216 km.

 Within Tanzania

 From the border, the road will continue to Tanga, then on through Pangani before bypassing the Saadani National Park and ending at Bagamoyo.
 The road contract distance is 460 km.
-As of March 2019, this road in Tanzania was at the tendering stage.
+As of December 2023, phase one of this project was 35 percent complete.